NachoCP/TrainingProgram/docs/0100_how_to.md

 - **MILVUS_HOSTNAME**: hostname of the Milvus container, this hostname should be the same as that in the [docker-compose](../docker-compose.yml).
 - **MILVUS_PORT**: port of the Milvus container, this port should be the same as that in the [docker-compose](../docker-compose.yml).

+</details>

 >> NOTE: It is very important to **configure the correct parameters** for the EMBEDDING and LLM attributes.
 Check the provider's proper names to set up all the ENV variables.

 >> NOTE: It is important to rename this file from **.env_template** to **.env**
-</details>

 ## Commands

-Once the prerequisites have been done, there are two main commands for launching everythin
+Once the prerequisites have been done, there are two main commands for launching everything

 It will launch everything using docker-compose to set up all the services.
 Wait a few seconds before accessing the app.